Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Conclusion

 \section{Conclusion}

-In this work, we develop a machine learning (ML)-based moment closure model for the linear Boltzmann equation in semiconductor devices, addressing both deterministic and stochastic settings.
+In this work, we develop a ML-based moment closure model for the linear Boltzmann equation, addressing both deterministic and stochastic settings.
 By using neural networks to approximate the spatial gradient of the unclosed highest-order moment, our approach achieves effective training to close the moment system.
 To guarantee its global hyperbolicity and stability, we imposed constraints for ensuring the symmetrizable hyperbolicity.
 For the stochastic problem, we incorporated a gPC-based SG method to discretize the random variables, transforming the problem into one that is similar to the deterministic setting.
-Several numerical experiments validate the proposed framework, highlighting its stability and accuracy in achieving reliable moment closures for linear transport problems with (or without) uncertainties.
-These results underscore the potential of incorporating ML techniques to the moment closure of the more complicated nonlinear Boltzmann equation in our future work.
+Several numerical experiments validate the proposed framework, highlighting its stability and accuracy in achieving reliable moment closures for kinetic problems with (or without) uncertainties.
+These results underscore the potential of incorporating ML techniques to the moment closure of the more complicated nonlinear Boltzmann equation in our future work. \\